 Sticking with the person who developed your WordPress site is the best way of getting WordPress Help.
-They know the website back to front and can easily move in and out of the various modules and parts to maintain and fix the site.
+They know the website and can easily move in and out of the various modules and parts to maintain and fix the site.

 What-ever the circumstances, you’re now in the situation of needing help with your WordPress site.

 But as professional website developers we want, and clients expect, sites to be built that look good and function well.
-The simpler builders, such as Wix, often don’t allow us to meet the expectations clients have for their website.
-Take a look at our portfolio page for an overview of the sites we’ve built in WordPress.
+The simpler builders, such as Wix, usually don’t allow us to meet the expectations clients have for their website.
+Take a look at our pricing and portfolio page for examples of the sites we’ve built in WordPress.
 You’ll see there are a range of looks and styles.
-If you visit any of those sites you’ll see some a very simple and some are very complex large sites.
-And they’re all built in WordPress.

-Many website developers don’t take on sites they haven’t built.
-For all the reasons above, many will not take on the maintenance and fix-up of sites built by others.
+For all the reasons above, many website developers will not take on the maintenance and fix-up of sites built by others.